Ghi-o/cloud-resume/journal.md

 THE ENTIRE PROBLEM WAS THAT THE paths in the YAML file was wrong.
 I needed it to exactly match my github reposistory. lol

+### Backend automation

 I will now create a backend folder for this, this brings all my code in to versioning on github.

 - Created a backend folder with lambda function
 - update deploy to s3 workflow to exclude uploading backend folder
 - Create github actions workflow to update aws Lambda

+Success, it all works, as I remembered the last troubleshooting soulutions for the workflow to upload to S3.

+# DAY 5 IAC with Terraform

+This will consist of defining my infracture as code in terraform.
+Terraform allows the infrastructure to be codified, repeatable, and easy to update across cloud providers.